Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Mycoplasmoides pneumoniae, previously Mycoplasma pneumoniae, is a small bacterium transmitted via organism-containing droplets.
-It is a cause of upper respiratory infection, pharyngitis, and tracheobronchitis, particularly in children, and has been associated with approximately 20% of cases of community acquired pneumonia.(1) Central nervous system and cardiac manifestations are probably the most frequent extrapulmonary complications of infections due to M pneumoniae.
-The disease is usually self-limited although severe disease has been reported in immunocompromised patients.(2)
+Mycoplasma (Mycoplasmoides) pneumoniae is a small bacterium transmitted via organism-containing droplets.
+It is a cause of upper respiratory infection, pharyngitis, and tracheobronchitis, particularly in children, and has been associated with approximately 20% of cases of community acquired pneumonia.(1) Central nervous system and cardiac manifestations are some of the extrapulmonary complications of infections due to M pneumoniae.
+The disease is usually self-limited although severe disease may occur, including in patients who are immunocompromised.(2)

 Reference Values